• Home

 PATH Coalition of Kentucky

 PATH Coalition of Kentucky is a 501(c)3 that includes passionate advocates and professionals.
-Led by a Board of Directors, PATH works with academic, community, and faith-based organizations in an effort to foster awareness of the realities of human trafficking and cultivate collaborative efforts with agencies and individuals who provide healing and hope to those affected by human trafficking.
+Led by a Board of Directors, PATH works with community based organizations to achieve our Mission: Educating, informing, and empowering ourselves and others in understanding human trafficking and promoting and advocating social justice efforts toward its end.

 Contact Us at infopathofky@gmail.com